Chandler Jones: Professional career

+Pre-draft

-Jones was considered one of the best defensive end prospects for the 2012 NFL Draft.
+Jones was considered one of the best defensive end prospects for the 2012 NFL draft.

 New England Patriots

+2012

-Jones was drafted by the New England Patriots in the first round with the 21st overall selection.
+Jones was selected by the New England Patriots in the first round with the 21st overall selection.
 He was the highest selected player from Syracuse since defensive end Dwight Freeney in 2002.
 On May 23, 2012, Jones signed a four-year contract with the Patriots.

-2012 season

 As a rookie, Jones was immediately thrust into the starting right defensive end slot for the Patriots in 2012.
 In Week 1 against the Tennessee Titans, Jones strip-sacked quarterback Jake Locker, with fellow rookie teammate Dont'a Hightower recovering the ball and returning it for a touchdown.
 A week later Jones sacked Arizona Cardinals quarterback Kevin Kolb, forcing a fumble that was recovered by the Patriots.

 In Week 6 against the Seattle Seahawks, Jones recorded two sacks on quarterback Russell Wilson and managed to provide some good pressure on the Seahawks offensive line, forcing one fumble in that game.
 Jones made his sixth career sack in Week 8 against the St. Louis Rams by dropping Sam Bradford to the turf in London, England.
 In 14 games (13 starts) of his rookie season in 2012, Jones produced 45 tackles, six sacks, five passes defended, and three forced fumbles.
 He was named to the PFWA All-Rookie Team.

-2013 season
+2013

 In a game against the Baltimore Ravens, quarterback Tyrod Taylor fumbled the snap and Jones recovered it in the end zone for the first touchdown of his career.
 Jones started all 16 games in 2013 recording 42 tackles with 11.5 sacks, 1 forced fumble, and a fumble recovery returned for a touchdown.

-2014 season
+2014

 For the season, Jones recorded 43 tackles and six sacks in 10 games.
-In Week 2, against the Minnesota Vikings, Jones recorded two sacks; he also blocked a field goal and returned it for a touchdown in the 30–7 victory..
+In Week 2, against the Minnesota Vikings, Jones recorded two sacks; he also blocked a field goal and returned it for a touchdown in the 30–7 victory.
 He earned AFC Defensive Player of the Week for his game against Minnesota.
-On February 1, 2015, he won his first Super Bowl ring when the Patriots defeated the Seattle Seahawks by a score of 28-24 in Super Bowl XLIX.
+On February 1, 2015, he won his first Super Bowl ring when the Patriots defeated the Seattle Seahawks by a score of 28–24 in Super Bowl XLIX.
 He had one sack and three tackles in the victory.